Key Risk Factors

 Delayed or incomplete discharge of contractual obligations by some counterparties entails risks for PJSC Gazprom’s operations.

-An open policy is pursued to ensure the performance of contractual payment obligations in respect of supplies.
-Relations with credit institutions are subject to credit risk limits revised on a regular basis and reflecting, inter alia, the credit rating calculated by PJSC Gazprom, its subsidiaries and entities.
+Relations with credit institutions are subject to credit risk limits revised on a regular basis and reflecting, inter alia, the credit rating calculated by PJSC Gazprom and its subsidiaries.
+Performance of contractual obligations is monitored.

-With oil being the base product, falling oil prices put a downward pressure on prices for natural gas and energy in general.
-If oil prices drop even further or remain at the current level over a long period of time, resulting risks may lead to a decline in revenues.
+If oil prices and gas exchange quotations drop, resulting risks may lead to a decline in revenues.
 There are also volume risks associated with a certain flexibility that buyers have in terms of gas offtake.

-These risks are managed by modifying existing, or entering into new, contracts, and by determining approved types of transactions and financial instruments and counterparties to enter into such transactions.
+These risks are managed by adjusting contract terms and conditions, determining approved types of transactions and financial instruments and counterparties to enter into such transactions.

 PJSC Gazprom’s operating risks